VDV 261 Explained: Defining the New Standard for Electric Bus Preconditioning and Smart Charging

 - Analog safety AFE circuits compliant with IEC 61851-1.

-- Microcontrollers (MCU) for real-time, safety-critical logic.
+- Microcontrollers (MCU) dedicated to real-time, safety-critical logic.

 4. Cybersecurity & Compliance: No Longer Just Charging